 Frequency of the SSB to be used for this serving cell.
 SSB related parameters (e.g. SSB index) provided for a serving cell refer to this SSB frequency unless mentioned otherwise.
 The frequency provided in this field identifies the position of resource element RE=#0 (subcarrier #0) of resource block RB#10 of the SS block.
 The cell-defining SSB of the PCell is always on the sync raster.
 Frequencies are considered to be on the sync raster if they are also identifiable with a GSCN value (see 38.101).
-If the field is absent, the SSB related parameters should be absent, e.g. ssb-PositionsInBurst, ssb-periodicityServingCell and subcarrierSpacing in ServingCellConfigCommon IE. If the field is absent, the UE obtains timing reference from the SpCell.
+If the field is absent, the SSB related parameters should be absent, e.g. ssb-Transmitted, ssb-periodicityServingCell and subcarrierSpacing in ServingCellConfigCommon IE. If the field is absent, the UE obtains timing reference from the SpCell.
 This is only supported in case the Scell is in the same frequency band as the SpCell.